ADHD Social Skills To Help Your Child

 Psychotherapy

-Talk therapy treatments like cognitive behavioral therapy (CBT) can help kids with ADHD recognize and understand their emotions.
+Talk therapy treatments like cognitive behavioral therapy (CBT) can help children with ADHD recognize and understand their emotions.
 The therapeutic process can help with identifying unhealthy thought patterns, understanding the root of those feelings, and shifting to healthier habits in a safe setting.
 CBT helps people examine the relationship between how they think and how they feel.
-Therapy can also teach practical coping skills, communication techniques, and real life social skills to help make symptoms easier to manage for your child.
+Therapy can also teach practical coping skills, communication techniques, and social interaction skills to help make symptoms easier to manage for your child.

 Behavior modification